Audi Quattro (Gr.4)

 Audi had for a longer period wanted to participate in the World Rally Championship, and when FIA approved the use of fourwheeldrive in it’s big division, the group 4, it all started for the rallye Quattro – a stiffened up, tuned and enhanced rallye version of its road-going sibling.

 The rallye version of the street Quattro was made by Audi Sport themselves, with more or less the same 10V engine, now rated around 320 hp.
 It was to be showcased in 1980 by Mikkola running 0-car at the Algarve rallye, and later trialed by Franz Wittmann in the 1981 Jänner rallye.
-Mikkola made 30 min lead over the officially competing cars, and Wittmann finished with a 20 min gap to second place.
+Mikkola made 30 min lead over the officially competing cars, and Wittmann finished with a 20 min gap to second place – both really putting a Quattro-sting to the rally scene.
 Audi was set to officially introduce the Quattro for the 1981 Monte Carlo 1981, and the Group 4 Quattro had it’s last race in the 1982 RAC.

 Engine: inline 5, cast-iron block, alu-head, 10V, special steel-conrods.

 Capacity: 2144 cc by bore 79,5 mm x 86,4 mm stroke